dd9jn/rfc4880bis/crypto-refresh.md

 - A V3 signature hashes five octets of the packet body, starting from the signature type field.
   This data is the signature type, followed by the four-octet signature time.

-- A V4 signature hashes the packet body starting from its first field, the version number, through the end of the hashed subpacket data and a final extra trailer.
+- A V4 or V5 signature hashes the packet body starting from its first field, the version number, through the end of the hashed subpacket data and a final extra trailer.
   Thus, the hashed fields are:

-  - the signature version (0x04),
+  - An octet indicating the signature version (0x04 for V4, 0x05 for V5),

   - the signature type,